topquark22/Plexorino/plexorino/README_demux.md

 * **16 outputs:** At the expense of taking up 6 Arduino GPIO pins, with the use of two 74HC259 chips, 16 output lines are available.

 * **8 outputs:** Pin A2 is assigned to control the second 74HC259 (if present.)
 If you only need 8 outputs, then you only need one 74HC259 chip.
-Comment out `#define USE_CHIP1` at the top of `demux.ino`.
+Comment out `#define DEMUX16` at the top of `plexorino.h`.
 This frees up GPIO pin A2 to be used for something else.

 ## Wiring